gh-tests/files-to-review/README.md

   ...
 ```
-Note that `teams` parameters is optional and when it is provided given `review criteria` results in app working
+Note that `teams` parameter is optional and when it is provided given `review criteria` results in app working
 in `request-review-to-team` mode that manifests itself in adding team(s) to reviewers list similarly to
 the picture below: